Hosayn3/Developing-Data-Products-Course-Project/README.md

 The the interactive mode is in  my Shiny Application that is https://hosayn.shinyapps.io/shiny/?_ga=2.253046665.1244148656.1630426787-814300781.1629639865

-The codes are in the repository.
+The codes are in the repository https://github.com/Hosayn3/Developing-Data-Products-Course-Project